 and the optimal value of the inner problem is $\frac{1}{2}C_{2}^{T}C_{1}^{- 1}C_{2}.$ Substituting back into \eqref{eq_V_max1} and separating terms involving $\pi$, we obtain \eqref{eq_V_max}.
 Finally, substituting back into \eqref{eq_J_k} and combining the minimization over $\gamma$ with the outer minimization over $\bar u_k$, we arrive at the reformulation \eqref{eq_single_min}.
-The condition $\gamma>\underline{\gamma}$ ensures $C_1\succ0$, which is necessary for the inner maximization to be finite.
-This completes the proof. \end{proof}
+The condition $\gamma>\underline{\gamma}$ ensures $C_1\succ0$, which is necessary for the inner maximization to be finite. \end{proof}

-Theorem \ref{theorem:quivalent_optimization} achieves adaptive constraint tightening by reformulating state constraints through the dual of a second-stage linear program in \eqref{eq_Vc_dual}.
-Within the distributionally robust framework, by adjusting the quadratic transport cost parameter $\gamma$ and the dual solution $\pi$, the system automatically reallocates probability mass toward disturbance directions that may violate constraints, thereby adaptively tightening constraints during optimization without pre-specified tightening parameters.